shinhyungyang/scorep/src/tools/libwrap_init/README.md

 Miscellaneous
 =============

+If you are lost, run:

+    $ make help

+This command displays how the wrapper is currently configured:

     $ make show-summary

-This command displays how the wrapper is currently configured.
 Use this information to, e.g., redo the wrapper, or update the wrapper files via `--update` if, e.g., there is new Score-P version.

 FAQ